-They’re often natural caregivers and tend to be very giving, always putting the needs of others above their own.
+They’re often natural caregivers and tend to be very generous, always putting the needs of others above their own.

-If you have a caring personality type, you probably find a lot of fulfillment in helping others, and you’re likely to have a strong network of close friends and family who rely on you for support.
+If you have a Caring personality, you probably find a lot of fulfillment in helping others, and you’re likely to have a strong network of close friends and family who rely on you for support.

 Benefits of Having a Caring Personality Type